 Otherwise unexplained thrombocytopenia and microangiopathic hemolytic anemia Microangiopathic Hemolytic Anemia Microangiopathic hemolytic anemia is intravascular hemolysis caused by excessive shear or turbulence in the circulation.
 (See also Overview of Hemolytic Anemia.)
 Excessive shear or turbulence... read more are sufficient evidence for a presumptive diagnosis.

 Untreated thrombotic thrombocytopenic purpura is almost always fatal.
 With plasma exchange Therapeutic Apheresis Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
 Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more , however, > 85% of patients recover completely.
-Plasma exchange is started urgently and continued daily until evidence of disease activity has subsided, as indicated by a normal platelet count, which may require several days to many weeks.
+Plasma exchange is started urgently and continued daily for several days or many weeks until there is evidence that disease activity has subsided, as indicated by a normal platelet count and LDH level.
 Adults with thrombotic thrombocytopenic purpura (TTP) are also often given corticosteroids and rituximab.

 Caplacizumab, an anti–von Willebrand factor humanized single-variable-domain immunoglobulin (nanobody), inhibits the interaction between unusually large von Willebrand factor multimers and platelets.
 Caplacizumab appears to hasten resolution of thrombocytopenia, but it may increase bleeding tendency.
-While it may reduce the need for plasma exchange, it alone rarely produces disease remission; its role in the treatment of TTP is unclear.
+While it may reduce the need for plasma exchange, it alone rarely produces disease remission; its role in the treatment of TTP is the subject of much debate but remains unclear.

 Most patients experience only a single episode of TTP.
 However, relapses occur in about 40% of patients who have a severe deficiency of ADAMTS13 activity caused by an autoantibody inhibitor of ADAMTS13.
 In patients with recurrence when plasma exchange is stopped or in patients with relapses, more intensive immunosuppression with rituximab may be effective.
 Patients must be evaluated quickly if symptoms suggestive of a relapse develop.

-Platelets and RBCs are destroyed nonimmunologically by microvascular thrombi, leading to thrombocytopenia, anemia, and organ ischemia.
+Platelets and red blood cells are destroyed nonimmunologically by microvascular thrombi, leading to thrombocytopenia, anemia, and organ ischemia.

 Timely treatment with plasma exchange along with corticosteroids and rituximab results in > 85% survival rates.